Privacy Policy

 Introduction

-We are committed to protecting and respecting Your privacy and handling Your information in an open and transparent manner.
+We are committed to protecting and respecting your privacy and handling your information in an open and transparent manner in accordance with Data Protection Legislation.

 Before providing us with any information you are responsible for ensuring that your Personnel or other relevant individuals are aware of this Privacy Policy and the provisions of such Privacy Policy are clearly communicated to them.

-In this Privacy Policy the term “Data Protection Legislation” means the EU General Data Protection Regulation 2016/679; together with all other applicable legislation relating to privacy or data protection.
+In this Privacy Policy the term “Data Protection Legislation” means the UK General Data Protection Regulation, the Data Protection Act 2018, the EU General Data Protection Regulation, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and all other similar or related legislation relating to privacy or data protection that is applicable to us from time to time.

 The personal data we collect and process may include:

-• information we obtain from the services we provide You with or (where You are our supplier) You provide us with, including details of the services we or You receive as applicable; and
+• Information we obtain from the services we provide you with or (where you are our supplier) you provide us with, including your name, contact details, copies of ID documents or similar information and details of the services we or you receive as applicable; and

 In relation to any processing of special categories of personal information such as information about your health, we will generally rely on obtaining specific consent from you at the time unless there is otherwise a legal requirement for us to process such information.

-• Information You give to us when You use our services.
-If You use our services, including renting office space or meeting rooms, You will need to provide certain information including Your name, address and card number.
+• Information you give to us when you use our services.
+If you use our services, including renting office space or meeting rooms, you will need to provide certain information including your identification information, address and payment details.

-• Other information You give to us.
-This is information about You that You give us by filling in forms on our site https://www.langhamestate.com/(“our site“) (e.g. the contact us section) or by corresponding or doing business with us by phone, e-mail or otherwise.
-It includes information You provide when You register on the site for us to contact You, when You report a problem with our site or when You do business with us.
-The information You give us may include Your name and e-mail.
+• Other information you give to us.
+This is information about you that you give us by filling in forms on our website (e.g. the contact us section) or by corresponding or doing business with us by phone, e-mail or otherwise.
+It includes information you provide when you register on the site for us to contact you, when you report a problem with our site or when you do business with us.
+The information you give us may include your name and e-mail.

-• for our reasonable commercial purposes (including quality control and administration, assisting us to develop new and improved products and services, and administering goods and services provided to us);
+• for our reasonable commercial purposes to run our business affairs (including quality control and administration, assisting us to develop new and improved products and services, and administering goods and services provided to us);

 • to comply with any regulatory or legal requirement on us;

-• to send You information about our offers and other services that may be of interest to You, we may send You newsletters and contact You to let You know about any new services;
+• to send you marketing communications including information about our offers and other services that may be of interest to you, we may send you newsletters and contact you to let you know about any new services;

 • to administer our site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;